slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/05-configuration.md

 ## Cloud Configuration

-On the configuration page, there is one pane for each supported cloud.
+On the configuration page, there is one section for each supported cloud.
 If the type of cloud you want to use is not listed, then you will have to import the plugin for that cloud.